GlobalFishingWatch/gfw-api-python-client/docs/source/usage-guides/4wings-api.md

 ## Reference Data

 The 4Wings API often requires specifying geographic regions.
-You can use the [Reference Data API](references-data-api) to retrieve the `dataset` and `id` of various regions (e.g., EEZs, MPAs, RFMOs) that can then be used in the `get_report()` method.
+You can use the [Reference Data API](references-data-api) to retrieve the `dataset` and `id` of various regions (e.g., EEZs, MPAs, RFMOs) that can then be used in the `create_report()` method.

 ## Next Steps